Alfresco/alfresco-js-api/src/api/content-rest-api/docs/AuditApi.md

 New audit entries will not be created for a disabled audit application until it is re-enabled (and system-wide auditing is also enabled).

-Note, it is still possible to query &/or delete any existing audit entries even if auditing is disabled for the audit application.
+> it is still possible to query &/or delete any existing audit entries even if auditing is disabled for the audit application.

 **Parameters**